List of Cluedo characters: Mrs. White / Chef White

-Mrs. White is usually portrayed as a frazzled servant who worked as Mr. Boddy's cook, housekeeper, and nanny to Mr. Boddy's nephew John.
+Mrs. White is usually portrayed as a frazzled servant who worked as Mr. Boddy's cook and housekeeper.
 Originally known as Nurse White before her name was changed following the first edition's publication, she rolls third in the game.
-Various variations have been made to the character, diverging from her working class origins.
+Since then, many changes have been made to the character, many of which diverge from her working class origins.

-In Clue Master Detective, her full name is Blanche White and she has been a long-time maid to Mr. Boddy.
-She has seen many wars go by and has an eye squint from spying in keyholes.
+In Clue Master Detective, she is Blanche White, a long-time maid to Mr. Boddy who has an eye squint from spying in keyholes.

-In the film, she is portrayed by Madeline Kahn and is depicted as the widow of a nuclear physicist whose death she is suspected of being behind.
-In Ending C, she kills Yvette out of jealousy upon discovering she had an affair with one of her previous husbands before being exposed and arrested.
+In the film, she is portrayed by Madeline Kahn and is depicted as the widow of a nuclear physicist, an illusionist, and three other men, all of whom died under mysterious circumstances.
+In the third ending, she kills Yvette out of jealousy upon discovering she had an affair with one of her previous husbands before being exposed and arrested.

-In the 1990s ITV game show Cluedo, Mrs. Blanche White is a servant at Arlington Grange.
-Season one had her depicted with Mr. White as a husband before the character was dropped.
+In the 1990s ITV game show Cluedo, housekeeper and cook Mrs. Blanche White has worked for Mrs. Peacock at Arlington Grange for the past 25 years.
+Additionally, series one featured her husband Mr. White before the character was dropped.

-In the 1996 musical, Mrs. White is the chief domestic at Boddy Manor.
+In the 1998 musical, Mrs. White is the chief domestic at Boddy Manor.

-In the 2002 edition, Mrs. Blanche White is the housekeeper and cook of Tudor Mansion.
-She also served as the nanny of Mr. John Boddy during his youth.
-For all her years of dedicated service, she has little to show for it.
+In the 2002 edition, Mrs. Blanche White is the housekeeper and cook of Tudor Mansion who also served as the nanny of her current employer, Mr. John Boddy, during his childhood.
+Despite her years of dedicated service, she has little to show for it.

+In Clue: Discover the Secrets, Diana White is a former child celebrity who desires to be in the spotlight again.

+In the 2012 edition, White is an alias given to Alexis Villenueve, a lawyer who will do anything for justice, including turning vigilante.

-Although originally planned to be in the 2016 edition, Mrs. White was replaced as a suspect by a new character Dr. Orchid.
+Although originally planned to be in the 2016 edition, Mrs. White was replaced as a suspect by a new character, Dr. Orchid.

-In the 2023 edition of the game, the character returned as Chef White, a younger character with short white hair and a white chef's uniform coat.
+In the 2023 edition of the game, the character returned as Chef White, a younger character with short white hair, tattoos, and a white chef's uniform coat.
+She worked for Boddy Black at one point before starting her own restaurant, using the budget money she skimmed from her old boss to fund it.